Results Registry

 DeltaNot yet measurable.

 Next StepsAwait publication.
-Framework will update trajectory prediction with Year 3 central values to generate Year 4 prediction before Year 4 data is released.
+Framework will update trajectory prediction with Year 3 central values to generate the Year 4 prediction before Year 4 data is released.

 Lessons LearnedNot yet applicable.
-Previous lesson applied: Year 3 prediction specifies w(z) trajectory shape, not just central values, to distinguish framework from alternatives.
+Previous lesson applied: Year 3 prediction specifies the w(z) trajectory shape, not just central values, to distinguish framework from alternatives.

 Narrative Summary